extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

    file and a dot file is generated in *tmp* folder if format flag and render_dir flags are not used.

-2. Open the topology file that was generated using appropriate software.
+2. Open the topology file that was generated using the appropriate software.

 Confirming IP Fabric details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To check the details of the registered switches in the |bwc| server against the current
+To check the details of the registered switches in the |bwc| server and compare it with the current
 switch configuration, use following commands: